camilovelezr/aithena/agents/ask-aithena-agent/README.md

-# Ask Aithena (v0.1.2-dev1)
+# Ask Aithena (v0.1.2-dev2)

 The AskAithena agent is a high level services that implements the basic `ask` rag function.
-Provided with a question or a query, it will retrieve relevant documents from a database and feed those document to a chat model to generate a response.
+Provided with a question or a query, it will retrieve relevant documents from a database and feed those documents to a chat model to generate a response.

 See `agents/ask-aithena/src/polus/aithena/ask_aithena/config.py` for available environment variables to help configure and customize the agent.